ProfBird/AndroidAppDev1-CourseMaterials/docs/Syllabus_CIS399_2019.md

 ### CIS 399 Workload

 Since this is a 4-week class, we will be meeting five times a week for a total of 8 lecture hours and 2 hours of lab (in the same classroom as the lecture).
-You should expect to spend approximately 20 hours a week reading, studying and programming outside of scheduled class/lab times.
+You should expect to spend approximately 20 hours a week reading, studying and doing programming projects (writing apps) outside of scheduled class/lab times.

 It will be extremely important to keep up with the reading and the programming assignments.
-If you find yourself falling behind, contact the instructor for help immediately- before it is too late.
+If you find yourself falling behind, contact the instructor for help immediately—before it is too late.

 ###Required Textbook